influxdata/telegraf/plugins/inputs/rabbitmq/README.md

   ## specified, metrics for all exchanges are gathered.
   # exchanges = ["telegraf"]

+  ## A list of federation upstreams to gather as the rabbitmq_federation measurement.
+  ## If not specified, metrics for all federation upstreams are gathered.
+  ## Federation link metrics will only be gathered for queues and exchanges
+  ## whose non-federation metrics will be collected (e.g a queue excluded
+  ## by the 'queue_name_exclude' option will also be excluded from federation).
+  # federation_upstreams = ["dataCentre2"]

   ## Queues to include and exclude.
 Globs accepted.
   ## Note that an empty array for both will include all queues
   # queue_name_include = []